 The tango shows were amazing.
-We had never seen real tango, even though I had actually danced some kind of tango with Sven Heurgren, Sweden’s first, n fact the world’s first, ombudsman (consumer ombudsman in his case – – many years later).
-I was very young, and so was he.
+We had never seen real tango, even though I had actually danced some kind of tango with one-time friend Sven Heurgren, Sweden’s first, in fact the world’s first, ombudsman (consumer ombudsman in his case, but that was many years later).
+I was very young, and so was he, and he was really my sister Gun’s boyfriend.
 It seems amazing to me how, If you have a good dancer who knows how to lead, it is possible to do the most unexpected things when you dance.
 It is quite amazing what a hand on your back can achieve, when the man knows what he is doing.

 Once, an event which we will never forget, we came out from a tango show and found that the show was going on in the street.
 Quite a few couples were actually having their own little show in the street or a small plaza.
 They were good, and we were watching them for quite a while.
-This was 1990 and seven years after the fall of the military junta.
-I think it is safe to sat that this kind of joy can not have been visible in the streets during the seven years of the terrorist regime.
+This was seven years after the fall of the military junta.
+I think it is safe to say that this kind of joy could not have taken place in the streets during the seven years of the terrorist regime.
 Th the 1976 coup Juan Perón was overthrown.
 He is, however, a man whom I have never managed to get a grip on.
-For the people, or dictatorial?
+For the people, or just for himself?

-Our visit to Buenos Aires was a whirlwind of tango evenings, cafés with delicious ingredientes, restaurants, walks around the city — and what a city!
-We bought a few leather things that would have cost a mint in Europe and that are still around and in use.
-We reviewed history from decades ago and from colonial times.
+Our visit to Buenos Aires was a whirlwind of tango evenings, cafés with delicious ingredientes, that always went with the drinks, restaurants, walks around the city — and what a city!
+We bought a few leather things that would have cost a mint in Europe and that are still in use.

-One late evening we, Roberto, John and I came back ‘home’ and we found some delicious looking looking steaks in the fridge.
-We fried them and had a feast.
-We must have had an early dinner before the ‘show’, whatever it was.
+One late evening we, Roberto, John and I came back ‘home’ around midnight, and Roberto found some delicious looking looking steaks in the fridge.
+We fried them and yes, they were delicious.
 It turned out that it was the next day’s dinner we had been feasting on.
 But good it was.
 As I understand it, Marta wasn’t too upset.

 Jujuy and Humauaca with Quebrada (valley) de Humahuaca

 Of course we did some traveling when we were in this fascinating and extremely varied country.
 We first went to the northwest, close to Bolivia.
-I am sure that, at one time, the indigenous people wandered across that region of Argentina and into Bolivia, and all around.
+I am sure that, at one time, the indigenous people wandered across that region of Argentina and into Bolivia, back and forth freely.
 That was before borders came in to make colonization possible.